mongodb/docs/source/includes/considerations-change-mongodb-version.rst

 environment.
 This can help avoid discovering compatibility issues that may result in downtime for your production deployment.

-Before changing version on a production environment, change versions on a *staging* environment that reproduces your production environment to ensure your configuration is compatible with all changes.
+If you *downgrade* to an earlier version of MongoDB and your MongoDB configuration file includes options that are not part of the earlier MongoDB version, you must perform the downgrade in two phases.
+First, remove the configuration settings that are specific to the newer MongoDB version, and deploy those changes.
+Then, update the MongoDB version and deploy that change.

-If you downgrade to an earlier version of MongoDB, and if you have set configuration options that are not part of the earlier version, you must make the changes in two steps.
-You must first remove the configuration options that are specific to the higher version and deploy those changes, then change the MongoDB version and deploy that change.
-For example, if run MongoDB 3.0 with the :guilabel:`engine` option set to ``mmapv1`` and want to downgrade to MongoDB 2.6, you must first remove the :guilabel:`engine` option.
-Though MongoDB 2.6 uses ``mmapv1``, it does not have the :guilabel:`engine` option.
+For example, if you are running MongoDB version 3.0 with the :guilabel:`engine` option set to ``mmapv1``, and you wish to downgrade to MongoDB 2.6, you must first remove the :guilabel:`engine` option as MongoDB 2.6 does not include that option.